 ABOUT MEMORY FOR MEMORY

-The mission of Memory for Memory is to increase the education and awareness of Alzheimer’s disease and dementia through the recycling of end of life electronics.
-In addition, as a 501(c)(3) nonprofit, Memory for Memory monetizes donated electronics to fund charities and services that are specifically focused on finding a cure for, or caring for, those impacted by Alzheimer’s and dementia.
+Memory for Memory works to increase the education and awareness of Alzheimer’s disease and dementia through recycling of end of life electronics.
+As a 501(c)(3) nonprofit, Memory for Memory monetizes recycled electronics to fund charities and services that are specifically focused on finding a cure for, or caring for, those impacted by Alzheimer’s and dementia.

 What Does Memory for Memory Do?

-Memory for Memory securely recycles unwanted or unused electronics and converts donated items into revenue that is used to help find a cure for, or to help those impacted by, Alzheimer’s or dementia.
-As part of the recycling process, Memory for Memory educates donors about the impact of Alzheimer’s and dementia.
+Memory for Memory securely recycles unwanted or unused electronics.
+We turn donated items into revenue that helps find a cure for, and helps those impacted by, Alzheimer’s or dementia.
+As part of the electronic recycling process, Memory for Memory educates donors about the impact of Alzheimer’s and dementia.

 All donated goods are recycled securely, ethically, and efficiently.
-By adhering to strict data security protocols, Memory for Memory removes all data and personal information from any data-bearing assets – hard drives, cell phones, tape, optical media, etc. For a list of what we accept, please go to https://www.memoryformemory.org/items-we-accept/
+By adhering to strict data security protocols, Memory for Memory removes all data and personal information from any data-bearing assets – hard drives, televisions, cell phones, speakers, keyboards, etc. For a list of what we accept, please go to https://www.memoryformemory.org/items-we-accept/

-Old electronics have value.
-Memory for Memory monetizes these electronics and puts that money to work in the Alzheimer’s’ community.
-All profits generated from the recycling and resale process are donated to fund the continued research, support, and cure of Alzheimer’s and related dementia.
+Memory for Memory monetizes these electronics and puts the money to work in the Alzheimer’s’ community.
+All profits generated from the recycling and resale of electronics are donated to fund the continued research, support, and cure of Alzheimer’s and related dementia.

-Memory for Memory is a Microsoft Registered Refurbished, Member of the National Association of Information Destruction, and registered with The Florida Department of Environmental Protection
+Memory for Memory is a Microsoft Registered Refurbisher, a Member of the National Association of Information Destruction, and is registered with The Florida Department of Environmental Protection.

-- Recycling – Accepting a variety of electronics to either refurbish and sell or selling electronic parts to sell.
-Proceeds go directly to Alzheimer’s and dementia programs and services.
+- Recycling – Accepting electronics to refurbish and resell as a whole, or to sell as parts.
+Proceeds from recycled electronics go directly to Alzheimer’s and dementia programs and services.

-- Volunteer Services– We welcome volunteers to help with clearing data and refurbishing electronics.
+- Volunteer Services– We welcome volunteers to help with clearing data and recycling/refurbishing electronics.